)}

 • CERT-In empanelment: most are CERT-In empanelled.
 Verify current empanelment status per vendor at cert-in.org.in.

 • Pricing: not public.
-Quote-based per engagement, scope-dependent.
-Typically 3 to 5x boutique pricing for equivalent scope.
-Multi-week, multi-scope engagement model with dedicated PMO overhead built into pricing.
+Quote-based per engagement, scope-dependent, and materially higher than boutique pricing.
+Multi-week, multi-scope engagement model with programme-management overhead built into pricing.
+Ask for a like-for-like quote against a boutique bid rather than assuming a multiple.

 • Persona fit: regulated BFSI, telecom, power, government, and Critical Information Infrastructure (CII) engagements where CERT-In empanelment is a regulatory requirement.
 Large Series-C+ engagements with multi-product, multi-environment scope.
 Enterprise procurement workflows that require brand-name vendors on the approved vendor list.
 Wrong fit for Series A SaaS with one or two production applications and a customer-questionnaire driver.